McLeodMoores/xl4j/docs/hints-and-tips.md

    show the result.
 We intend to add functionality later to allow the function author to detect being called from the insert function dialog, but asynchronous execution is probably a better long term solution anyway.
     - Synchronous (normal) UDFs will also commonly freeze the UI, even if in multi-threaded mode.
+ - Slow functions used in cells with conditional formatting can cause Excel to lock up, so avoid conditional formatting for anything not very fast.
+This is because Excel continually re-evaluates the function during redraws and makes it essentially volatile.
+A good way to tell if this is your issue is to create a copy of your sheet and remove all conditional formatting and see if that helps.
  - Logging level is too detailed.
 Logging should be set to WARN or ERROR in normal use.
 Check both the Java and C++ logging levels.
  - Check the VM options, make sure *Check JNI* is switched OFF.
 This causes a 10-20x penalty in marshalling data.